Referring to the official school of Islam in Saudi Arabia

 Acceptable contraction for the International Bank for Reconstruction and Development.
 See http://www.worldbank.org

 Based in Geneva, the WCC is a Christian organisation dedicated to the search for Christian unity.
 It brings together some 350 churches, denominations and church fellowships in more than 110 countries and territories, representing more than 560 million Christians.
 See http://www.oikoumene.org.

 Not First/Second World War.
 Not WWI / WWII.

 World Wide Web

-A collection of documents and other resources in hypertext markup language linked via the Internet by hyperlinks, or URLs.
-They may contain text, images video and audio.
+The web (no initial capital).
+A collection of documents and other resources in hypertext markup language linked via the internet by hyperlinks or URLs.
+They may contain text, images, video and audio.